fullmetaltac/interview-notes/devops/git.md

     main pushes to main (up to date)
 ```

-Now we see that the remote repository “origin” is simply the original hello repository.
+Now we see that the remote repository "origin" is simply the original hello repository.
 Remote repositories typically live on a separate machine, possibly a centralized server.
 As we can see here, however, they can just as well point to a repository on the same machine.
-There is nothing particularly special about the name “origin”, however the convention is to use the name “origin” for the primary centralized repository (if there is one).
+There is nothing particularly special about the name "origin", however the convention is to use the name "origin" for the primary centralized repository (if there is one).

 ## Lab 40: Remote Branches

-Let’s look at the branches available in our cloned repository.
+Let's look at the branches available in our cloned repository.

 ```shell
 $ git branch
 * main
 ```

-That’s it, only the main branch is listed.
+That's it, only the main branch is listed.
 Where is the greet branch?
 The **git branch** command only lists the local branches by default.

 **List Remote Branches**